aws-samples/aws2tf/README.md

 **Porting to Python**
 ----

-A port of this tool to Python is underway.
+A port of this tool to Python is underway, assisted greatly by Amazon CodeWhisperer.
 The Python version will work alongside this version and will gradually replace the bash shell scripts in this code base.
 The python version uses the new terraform v5 method of importing resources, but still also de-references to terraform adresses and looks for dependacies as aws2tf has always done.
 It will also be dramatically fatser making far fewer calls to terraform.